merzlab/QUICK-docs/docs/source/working_libxc_funcs.rst

 A List of Available DFT Functionals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Based on our tests, following functionals are successully working in QUICK-20.03 CPU and CUDA versions.
+Based on our tests, following functionals are successully working in QUICK-20.03 serial, MPI and CUDA versions.
-Note that we are reporting LIBXC keywords that will go into QUICK input.
-Please use LIBXC functionals page for more information on each keyword.
+Note that here we are reporting LIBXC keywords that will be specified in QUICK input.
+Please use LIBXC functionals page for more information on each keyword: `https://www.tddft.org/programs/libxc/functionals/ <https://www.tddft.org/programs/libxc/functionals/>`_.

 1) LDA exchange functionals
 ***************************